Citrix Virtual Apps and Desktops

 3. Select the folder where you want to create the catalog, and then click Create Machine Catalog.
 The catalog creation wizard opens.

 The wizard walks you through the following items.
-The wizard pages you see differ, depending on the selections you make.
+The wizard pages that you see differ, depending on the selections you make.

 Operating system